Adult guidance workers help people think about their career, and learning and training opportunities

 It can be helpful to have a background in interviewing, human resources or customer service.

-It is expected that guidance workers keep up to date with government policy and labour market trends through their own research.
+Employers will also generally expect you to keep up to date with government policy and labour market trends through your own research.

 Adult guidance workers often progress from other roles, such as careers adviser, personal adviser, or adult or community education worker, into a specialist adult guidance role.